executablebooks/sphinx-panels/README.md

     Content of the bottom-right panel
 ```

-Also, the `link-button` directive can be used to create buttons, which link to a URL (default) or reference.
+The `link-button` directive can be used to create buttons, which link to a URL (default) or reference.
 They can be styled by [Bootstrap button classes](https://getbootstrap.com/docs/4.0/components/buttons/):

 ```rst